konung-nvkz/CV_HTML_CSS/README.md

 To start local server, please download the project and then use scripts:

 + "start": "webpack serve --open",
+//this will start the project on port 9000 (can be changed manally)
 + "build": "NODE_ENV=production webpack",
 + "build-dev": "webpack",
 + "build-prod": "webpack --node-env=production",